Polishing Ball Comparisons - Flitz® vs. Mothers®

 I found that the mini ball worked much better; the foam was compressed tightly, thus creating a more durable product.

 I still found that even the mini ball grabbed and bounced, but I was able to control it better because of the shaft that runs from the drill to the ball head.
 This shaft has a sleeve that lets you hold for better control.
 It fits into hard-to-reach, tedious polishing areas and makes them easier than polishing by hand.

 I love Mothers Billet Polish, so I tried the mini ball with billet.
 It just didn’t work; the grabbing effect was even worse, I was, however, able to gain some control by misting with water.

 My overall opinion: this product failed.
 It didn’t live up to the advertising as rugged and easy to use.

-Flitz currently offers this ball in two sizes: the Orange Ball will fit into most areas, while the Blue Ball is oversized and works great on large surfaces like diamond plate.
+Flitz currently offers this ball in three sizes: the 5" Ball will fit into most areas, while the 7" Ball is oversized and works great on large surfaces like diamond plate.